Coupling Scenario-Based Grid Simulations with State Estimation: Measurement Requirements for Low-Voltage Networks under the German Energy Transition Pathway: Discussion

-\paragraph{Extension of quality targets to voltage-band violation detection} The \ac{VDEFNN} framework defines accuracy targets ($f_V^{p99}$, $f_I^{p99}$) and overload detection targets (TPR, TNR) for line overloads.
-In the evaluated scenarios, congestion is caused by transformer overloading and voltage-band violations, not line overloading.
-The existing line overload detection metrics are therefore not applicable.
-Regulatory quality targets should be extended to include voltage-band violation detection (detection of bus voltages below $0.95\,\text{p.u.}$ or above $1.05\,\text{p.u.}$) and transformer overload detection as explicit evaluation criteria, so that the monitoring system is evaluated against the congestion mechanisms that actually occur in radial \ac{LV} networks.
+\paragraph{Alignment of quality targets with observed congestion mechanisms} The \ac{VDEFNN} framework defines accuracy targets ($f_V^{p99}$, $f_I^{p99}$) and detection metrics (sensitivity, specificity) for transformer overloading, cable overloading, and voltage-band violations~\cite{VDEFNN2024StateEstimationLV}.
+In the evaluated scenarios, congestion is caused exclusively by transformer overloading and voltage-band violations and no cable overloads occur.
+Under K2 and K1, the transformer power is directly measured rather than estimated.
+The operationally relevant \ac{SE} contribution is therefore the detection of voltage-band violations at the $0.95/1.05\,\text{p.u.}$ thresholds.
+Detection metrics should be evaluated at these operationally relevant thresholds to ensure that the monitoring system is assessed against the congestion mechanisms that actually occur in radial \ac{LV} networks.

 The introduction of three equipment quality levels adds a further dimension. \acp{DSO} operating grids with poor equipment face a trade-off between network reinforcement (replacing undersized transformers and cables to delay congestion onset) and digitalization (deploying measurement infrastructure to detect and manage congestion in the existing grid).
-Under good equipment, congestion is nearly absent and measurement deployment is less urgent.
-Under poor equipment, 25 scenarios produce congestion from 2025 onward, and K2 provides sufficient voltage monitoring in urban networks without any \ac{SMGW} deployment.
+Under good equipment, congestion is absent and measurement deployment is less urgent.
+Under poor equipment, nine of the ten scenarios produce congestion, the 2030 rural network being the only exception, and K2 provides sufficient voltage monitoring in urban networks without any \ac{SMGW} deployment.
 The optimal strategy for \ac{SMGW} densification depends on the local grid condition, the expected pace of \ac{DER} adoption, and the relative cost of physical reinforcement versus sensor deployment.